 What is in a share?

 Members receive whatever is ripe and ready to be picked.
-This means that there will typically be much less in the share in June, with steadily increasing amounts as the season progresses.
-We are usually in full swing once we reach July and the volume is usually consistent from there until October.
+This means that there will typically be much less in the share in June to early July with steadily increasing amounts as the season progresses.

 How do I know what is going on?